Taipei Metro: Transit

+Connections with the New Taipei Metro are also available, specifically with the Circular line and Danhai LRT.

 Rolling stock

-All rolling stocks on the Taipei Metro are electric multiple units, powered by a third rail at 750 volts direct current.
+All rolling stock on the Taipei Metro are electric multiple units, powered by a third rail at 750 volts direct current.
 Each train is equipped with automatic train operation (ATO) for a partial or complete automatic train piloting and driverless functions.